Abhinav-Sahoo-04/django-blogs/README.md

 **📝 Blog Application**
 Live Demo: [https://abhinavsahoo.pythonanywhere.com/]
+Currently deployed on PythonAnywhere (free plan, temporary).
+If the link is inactive, please run locally using the setup instructions below.

 A Django-based blog application that allows users to create, manage, and search blog posts.
 It includes authentication, categories, dashboards, and role-based restrictions (e.g., managers cannot modify superuser accounts).